Here are all the stores closing on Thanksgiving this year

 But dozens of stores and even some malls, including Mall of America, are refusing to open on the holiday this year.

-Nordstrom, Costco, TJ Maxx, and Marshalls are among the stores that will remain closed on Thanksgiving Day.
+Nordstrom, Costco, TJ Maxx, and Marshalls are among the stores that will remain closed on Thanksgiving next month.

 - A.C.
 Moore